 We spoke to Simisola about her experience making the film, the One World Media Fellowship and things she has learned along the way.

 Why did you choose the story for your project?

 It’s a story I’d wanted to tell for a long time, but I wasn’t sure how.
 I am familiar with the environment, having lived in South Africa for 9 years until 2013.
-I am passionate about this topic, because it almost became normal to hear about a child being raped by her father, or boy being raped by his uncle, or grandmother being gang-raped and killed, on the news, nearly everyday, and it disgusts me how much of a norm it’s becoming.
+I am passionate about this topic because it almost became normal to hear on the news, nearly everyday, about a child being raped by her father, or boy being raped by his uncle, or grandmother being gang-raped and killed.
+It disgusts me how much of a norm it’s becoming.
 So if society, the government or I can do something, anything about it, we should.
 Making a film to bring awareness of how forensic nurses can help combat the alarming high-levels of sex crimes, is one way I believe I can.